-Effect: After the first installation, no satellite appears on the display after several hours and 00 is displayed under Satellites in View.
+After the first installation, no satellite appears on the display after several hours and 0 is displayed under Satellites in View.

 - The antenna cable is too long

 - An incorrect cable type was used for the length of the antenna equipment

-- · The antenna cable is faulty
+- The antenna cable is faulty

 - The antenna cable is not connected

 - The antenna is defective

-- · The indirect lightning protection is defective
+- The indirect lightning protection is defective

 Effect: There are 7 satellites in the visibility range (V=07) but a maximum of 2 appear on the display frame.
-However, the value of these satellites is 70 or above.
+However, the value of these satellites is 30 or above.

-The visibility range of the antenna to the sky is limited and the board set to 3D reception mode.
+• The visibility range of the antenna to the sky is limited.